CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

     * After restarting the virtual machine, click on *Devices* top menu item and set *Shared Clipboard* and *Drag and Drop* settings to *Host To Guest*.

-* (Optional) For the sake of saving some computer resources, it may be helpful to use the Windows Classic or Basic theme.
+* (Optional) For the sake of saving some VM resources, it may be helpful to use the Windows Classic or Basic theme.

 #### 1.2.1 Setup firewall